Chemistry Learner

 To calculate the number of equivalents:

-Equivalents of solute = (Mass of solute / Equivalent weight of solute)
+Equivalents of solute = (Mass of solute/ Equivalent weight of solute)

-Equivalent weight is the molar mass divided by the valency (number of H+, OH, or electrons involved per molecule of the substance in the reaction).
+Where equivalent weight is the molar mass divided by the valency (number of H+, OH, or electrons involved per molecule of the substance in the reaction).

 Units